ShovelsAI/shovels-marketing/README.md

 ```

 This will compile the static site into your `output` folder and host a simple HTTP server at that location.
 The console output will provide you with a link.

+This installation process should **not** need to be repeated, unless you rebuild your cloned repo, virtual environment, or editor.

 Note that for development purposes, it would be the `themes/shovels` folder that you would need to interact with. `docs/` should not be modified manually.
 Read more under the Production section below.